 Shuttle Bus - Provided to members of the college community that has various stops between the campus and the train station.
-(Due to the Pandemic Shuttle bus services was not provide for 2020 / 2021, tentatively scheduled to resume operations in Spring 2022)

-First Aid, CPR and AED Training is provided to all members of the college community upon request
+First Aid, CPR and AED Training is provided to all members of the college community upon request.

 Social Media Profile - The Public Safety Department has created the following social media profiles to inform the college community regarding crime preventions events and other Public Safety activities